 - How much acclaim does it already have?

-Winners are simply the ones the selection committee deems have the most of these elements when pitted next to each other in the same category.
+Winners are simply the ones the selection committee deems to have the most of these elements when pitted next to each other in the same category.
+Nominations are now open for the 2016 Philly Geek Awards.